c0c0n3/hAppYard/cocone-backup/README.md

 Rclone output goes into the `_sync_/log` directory (log files are named after script names), including progress update messages.

+Additionally, a script is provided to filter the log files so to remove lines that are not strictly relevant to the data transfer, reducing the amount of noise in Rclone output.

 [rclone]: http://rclone.org/